sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 Some of you web developers might be thinking: "yeah, true, but you need to keep things responsive for the user, so you do have to think about scheduling".

 Very true.
-However, a complete application whether it is a desktop application or web application usually does more than just respond to user clicks.
+However, a complete application, whether it is a desktop application or web application, usually does more than just respond to user clicks.
 There are long running reporting jobs, talking to external REST API services, etc. In Rails or Node.js it's typically an all or nothing decision about what should be run on background tasks and requires using external databases like Redis, and external monitoring tools.